 Second trimester screening (STS), also called quad screen or triple screen, is a test that can tell the chances that a pregnancy has Down syndrome (trisomy 21), trisomy 18, and open neural tube defects (ONTDs).
-STS is generally performed between 15 and 22 weeks of the pregnancy, and consists of a blood draw taken from mom.
-The triple screen measures three proteins that are in mom’s blood that are coming from the pregnancy: human chorionic gonadotropin (hCG), unconjugated estriol (uE3), and alpha-fetoprotein (AFP).
+STS is generally done between 15 and 22 weeks of the pregnancy, and consists of a blood draw taken from mom.
+The triple screen measures three hormones and proteins that are in mom’s blood that are coming from the pregnancy: human chorionic gonadotropin (hCG), unconjugated estriol (uE3), and alpha-fetoprotein (AFP).

-A low-risk, or negative, STS means the chances are reduced for these conditions, but this test does not rule any medical conditions out.
+A low-risk, or negative, STS means the chances are reduced, but this test does not rule out any medical conditions.
 Similarly, a STS result that shows an increased risk does not mean that the pregnancy has that condition.
 If your results show an elevated risk, you may be offered further testing, such as a diagnostic prenatal test.
 It’s important to remember that most people who have a ‘positive’ or ‘high-risk’ STS will go on to have healthy babies.

 If you’re on the fence about whether or not to pursue STS, it may be helpful to consider the following:

 It is important to talk with your medical provider or a genetic counselor if you have further questions or concerns.